 Virtual Elements

-'s for reference areas, you can create custom ones as well using virtual elements.
+You aren't limited to just GuiObject's for reference areas, you can create custom ones as well using virtual elements.

 Virtual elements are for positioning floating element relative to a custom reference area, useful for context menus, range selections, following the cursor, and more.